SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 The changes will also be reflected in the internal format at the right, but this is more for documentary purposes.
 Once you have reviewed and possibly corrected some of the modifications, you can press the "Save..." button to save everything to a new setup file.
 Or you can use the "Reset" button to start over again.

-Note: The *Setup Editor* is currently only available for *Assetto Corsa Competizione*.
+Note: The *Setup Editor* is currently only available for *Assetto Corsa* and *Assetto Corsa Competizione*.
 More simulators might be supported with future releases.
 Please see the [notes section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Advisor#notes) down below.

 ## Comparing Car Setups